julianaxxx/task_forest/README.md

-# Task Manager

-Task Forest: A Gamified Task Manager with Virtual Pet and Pomodoro Timer
+# Task Forest: A Gamified Task Manager with Virtual Pet and Pomodoro Timer

 Task Forest is a gamified task manager web application designed to make task management more engaging and productive.
 With Task Forest, users can manage their tasks while also owning a virtual pet that grows and evolves as they complete tasks.
 The application also includes a Pomodoro timer, a popular time-management technique that helps users stay focused and productive.